 WELCOME TO THE WEBSITE FOR THE NORTHEASTERN MICHIGAN ESTATE PLANNING COUNCIL.

-The Council is currently comprised of about 100 members from five disciplines: CPAs, Attorneys, Financial Service Professionals, Trust Officers and Development Officers of non-profit organizations.
+The Council is currently comprised of about 100 members from five disciplines: CPAs, Attorneys, Financial Service Professionals, Trust Officers, and Development Officers of non-profit organizations.
 Meetings are generally scheduled for the last Thursday of September, October, January, February, April and May.
-When meetings can again be held safely in person, the Great Hall at Valley Plaza in Midland, MI, is the main venue, with a satellite location at Isabella Bank in Mt.
+When meetings can again be safely held in person, the Great Hall at Valley Plaza in Midland, Michigan, is the main venue, with a satellite location at Isabella Bank in Mt.
 Pleasant also available.
 Lunch is provided at the in-person meetings.

 The purpose of the Northeastern Michigan Estate Planning Council is:

 - To effect and promote the coordination of professional services necessary for proper estate planning.

 - To improve the understanding, knowledge and skill of the member professional groups in their efforts on behalf of their clients and in appreciation of each specialized service.